Our Oklahoma adoption agency is ready to help you understand the adoption process.

 • Do you want to take pictures with your baby?
 With the adoptive family?

-• Do you want visitors during your hospital stay?
+• Will you want visitors during your hospital stay?

 • Are you going to want to name your baby?

-These are hard questions, and it’s important that you don’t get bogged down thinking there is a right or wrong answer to any of them.
+These are hard questions, and it is important that you don’t get bogged down thinking there is a right or wrong answer to any of them.
 Adoption will be difficult no matter what you do, so do what you feel is best for you and your child.

 Step 4: Decide on Contact Post-Placement

-Adoption is becoming more and more open.
+Open adoption is becoming more and more prevalent.
 With that said, you’re able to determine how much contact you’d like with the adoptive family during your pregnancy and after placement.